panoptesDev/Safecoin/docs/src/wallet-guide/solflare.md

 ## Introduction

-[SafeFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Safecoin.
+[SafeFlare.com](https://solflare.com/) is a community-created web wallet built specifically for Panoptis.
-SafeFlare supports sending and receiving native PANO tokens as well as sending and receiving SPL Tokens (Safecoin's ERC-20 equivalent).
+SafeFlare supports sending and receiving native PANO tokens as well as sending and receiving SPL Tokens (Panoptis's ERC-20 equivalent).
 SafeFlare also supports staking of PANO tokens.

 As a _non-custodial_ wallet, your private keys are not stored by the SafeFlare